small-tech/comment-out-css/README.md

 # Comment Out CSS

-Comments out CSS even if the area you want to comment out contains CSS comments.
+Comments out CSS (even if the area you want to comment out contains CSS comments).

+Basically, adds nested comments to CSS.

 ## Usage